"I FEEL BOKEN

 (Please take a moment and think about it.)

 I understand for some that is like riding a giant bike trying to find and attend a local Church.
-Yes, it can be a giant step with all our pre-conceived ideas or past experiences, but still a very important one.
-My wife Harriet and I would encourage you to faithfully attend and get involved in nurturing Church.
-Meet with the Pastor or the Pastor's wife; go for coffee and connect on some level.
+Yes, it can be a giant step with all our pre-conceived ideas or past experiences, but still a very significant one.
+We would encourage you to faithfully attend and get involved in a nurturing Church.
+Meet with the Pastor; go for coffee and connect on some level with mature Christians as the picture of the couple riding their bikes into the sunset.
 Go to a few churches in your area and trust God for guidance to find a gospel preaching Church.
-If you need help in suggestions for a Church go here.
+If you need help in suggestions for a Church to go here.

-Yes you will meet with imperfect people in any Church, but let us be imperfect together as a strong body of believers serving God.
-As in the bike story, my Dad had to pay the older boy to safe me from falling and hurting myself.
-God our Father did the same thing, He sent His own Son Jesus to pay for our sins at the Cross and safe me from a life of falling and bruising. (check out the left column on John 3:16)
+Yes, you will meet with imperfect people in any Church, but let us be imperfect together as a strong body of believers serving God.
+As in the bike story, my Dad had to pay the older boy to protect me from falling and hurting myself.
+God, our Father, did the same thing, He sent His own Son Jesus to pay for our sins at the Cross and save me from a life of falling and bruising.
+(John 3:16).

 Jesus has paid the price for us and is protecting, teaching, guiding and loving us as we ride our spiritual bike with Him.
-Years ago a driver made a illegal turn and hit me on my bike as in the first picture below.
+Years ago a driver made an illegal turn and hit me on my bike as in the first picture below.
 A lot of people came to my rescue to help and protect me.
-The Church (body of believers) are there also to help and protect us, as in the last picture below.
+The Church (body of believers) are there also to suypport and protect us, as in the last picture #4 below.